-Students will be introduced to aircraft hardware components and corrosion.
-This course covers basic processes of aircraft hardware usage, corrosion control, heat treatment, and hardness testing.
+This semester covers basic processes of aircraft hardware usage, corrosion control, heat treatment, and hardness testing.
 In the lab students will build skills in performing inspection and maintenance functions on welded aircraft structures.
+Students will learn the core concepts of aircraft maintenance careers, terminology, safety practices, FAA requirements, and weight and balance.